eastmaels/steemblog.github.io/_posts/account/deanliu/2018-08-11_when-steem-price-falls-below-usd1-what-do-we-really-need-i-have-the-answer.md

 ---
-title: "When Steem price falls below $1, what do we really need!?
-I have the answer..."
+title: 'When Steem price falls below $1, what do we really need!?
+I have the answer...'
 permlink: when-steem-price-falls-below-usd1-what-do-we-really-need-i-have-the-answer
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2018-08-11 13:44:36
 categories:
 - steem